 For a man who was worked as a diamond sorter in his teenage years, Gautam Adani’s story is becoming the stuff the legend.

-Gautam Adani has gone past Bill Gates to become the 4th richest man in the world.
-As per the Forbes’ real-time billionaires list, Adani has a net worth of $112 billion, while Bill Gates is at $103 billion.
-Adani is now only behind three people in the Forbes list – Amazon founder Jeff Bezos ($139 billion), LVMH owner Bernard Arnault ($148 billion), and Tesla chief Elon Musk ($230 billion).
+Gautam Adani has gone past Warren Buffett to become the 5th richest man in the world.
+As per the Forbes’ real-time billionaires list, Adani has a net worth of $122.3 billion, while Buffett is worth $121.7 billion.
+Adani is now only behind four people in the Forbes list – Microsoft co-founder Bill Gates ($130.2 billion), LVMH owner Bernard Arnault ($167.9 billion), Amazon founder Jeff Bezos ($170.2 billion), and Tesla chief Elon Musk ($269.7 billion).

-Adani’s listed companies’ stocks have jumped over the last couple of years.
-Three Adani Group companies have delivered multi-bagger returns so far in 2022 — Adani Wilmar has doubled from its issue price, whereas Adani Power has zoomed 170 per cent.
-Adani Green Energy has also gained 80 per cent.
+Adani’s listed companies’s stocks have jumped over the last couple of years.
+Three Adani Group companies have delivered multibagger returns so far in 2022 — Adani Wilmar is up by 235 per cent compared to its issue price, whereas Adani Power has zoomed 170 per cent.
+Adani Green Energy has also gained 110 per cent.
 Other companies from his group are up by 17-55 per cent in the current year.
-Adani’s net worth has risen from $50.5 billion in 2021 to $112 billion now.
+Adani’s net worth has risen from $50.5 billion in 2021 to $122.3 billion till date.

 But Adani hasn’t just had a couple of extraordinary years — his life-story is stuff of what entrepreneurial dreams are made of.
 Gautam Adani was born in 1962 in a Jain family in Ahmedabad, Gujarat.
 His father, Shantilal Adani, was a small textile merchant, and Gautam had seven other siblings.
 While he was a teenager, he had moved to Mumbai to work as a diamond sorter for Mahendra Brothers.
-He’d then followed a path that’s familiar to many global billionaires, including Bill Gates and Mark Zuckerberg — he had dropped out of college.
-Adani had enrolled for a Bachelor’s degree in Commerce at Gujarat University, but left after his second year to work on a business venture.
+He’d then followed a path that’s familiar to many global billionaires, including Bill Gates and Mark Zuckerberg — he had enrolled for a Bachelor’s degree in Commerce at Gujarat University, but dropped out out of the second year.

 As India opened up its economy in 1991, the opportunities for Adani grew.
 In 1994, the Government of Gujarat announced managerial outsourcing of the Mundra Port and in 1995, Adani got the contract.
 In 1996, the power business arm of the Adani Group, Adani Power, was founded.
 Adani also manages the Mumbai airport, which is the second-largest in India in terms of annual passengers.